“We need to come up with a name for the boat.”

 "A__hole!
 So much for being friendly."

 Having survived our first day, I felt more confident, too.
 The weather was gorgeous, as you can see.
 While Ruff Life chugged past multi-million-dollar estates I was having a “Dynasty” moment.
-My handsome Captain was steering with confidence and Czar seemed comfortable in the shade on the bow, a cool wind blowing his hair and mine.
+My handsome Captain was steering with confidence and Czar seemed comfortable on the bow, a cool wind blowing his hair and mine.

 "A__hole!
 So much for being friendly."

 "We moored in bug heaven - there were millions of no-see-ums on the deck the next morning," which I rinsed off using my new spiral hose, a luxury I was pleased was already of use.
-It stored nicely in the cabinet underneath the garbage can.
-The door to that cabinet also swung open and shut during wakes; as did most other cabinet doors, so Cap finally added small brass locks to them all.
-He hated marring his beloved mahogany, and my 'things to secure' list continued to grow.

 "We had just read the night before how to 'unground', but when it actually happened, all that knowledge flew out the porthole.
 The only thing I could remember was rock the boat, which we tried; check where the water's low; and get in the dinghy.
 Big help.
 Cap got in the dinghy and tried pulling the boat off using the outboard motor, but that wasn't working either."